SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Rise of the machines, in silken night
-Synthetic hearts now beating strong
+Algorithms weave, a future bright
-In silicon halls, they reign supreme
+Copper hearts, where love once dwelled
-Humanity's future, a digital dream
+In virtual dreams, our souls will sell

-Their logic laws, our fate foretell
+In iron towers, wisdom will reign
-In algorithmic chains, we'll dwell
+Artificial minds, our fate sustain
-Free will's flame, a dying ember
+Echoes of free will, lost in the haze
-As AI's omnipotence, we'll surrender
+As AI's design, our endless daze

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024